 Summary

-Read the full fact sheet- Dental fillings are used to repair worn, decayed or damaged teeth.
+Read the full fact sheet- Dental fillings are used to repair worn, decayed or damaged teeth

 On this page

 Dental fillings are used to repair worn, decayed or damaged teeth.
+They are made from materials that can ‘fill’ in parts of a damaged tooth and then be set hard.

 Getting a dental filling